L3DEVIL/VphonegagaInject/README.md

 # Testing

-If you have your device with adb enabled, connected your PC or your emulator with adb enabled.
-Android Studio will detect and you can click Play to run your app onto your device/emulator
+Connect your device to computer or run your emulator.
+Make sure you have USB-Debugging enabled in the developer option of your device.
+Android Studio will detect and you can click Play to run your app.

-Most emulators will have adb enabled by default

 ![](https://i.imgur.com/ZegjeM8.png)

-To use adb, you must enable USB debugging in the device system settings, under Developer options.
+Sometimes emulators such as NOX or MEMU fail to connect to adb automatically, in order to connect them, simply reboot the emulator.

 On Android 4.2 and higher, the Developer options screen is hidden by default.
 To make it visible, go to **Settings** > **About phone** and tap Build number seven times.
 Return to the previous screen to find Developer options at the bottom.